Laurence J. Hasson

 Laurence J. Hasson received his bachelor’s degree in 2003 from Brandeis University (B.A., History and American Studies), graduating magna cum laude and with Phi Beta Kappa and Phi Alpha Theta honors, and received his J.D. in 2006 from the Benjamin N. Cardozo School of Law, where he was a Heyman Scholar, a board member of the award-winning Moot Court Honors Society, and competitively selected to participate in the Bet Tzedek Legal Services Clinic.

-Mr. Hasson concentrates his practice on securities, commercial, and complex class action litigation, and he is also a member of the Firm’s qui tam/whistleblower practice group.
-In both 2015 and 2016, Mr. Hasson was selected by Super Lawyers Magazine to the New York Metro Rising Stars list.
-He was also recommended by The Legal 500 in 2013.
+Mr. Hasson concentrates his practice on securities, commercial, and complex class action litigation, and he is also a member of the firm’s qui tam/whistleblower practice group.
+Mr. Hasson has been selected by Super Lawyers Magazine to the New York Metro Rising Stars list for 2015-2019.
+He was also recommended by The Legal 500 in 2013 and 2019.

 - “First Amendment and National Security,” which was held on January 8, 2013 at the Theodore Roosevelt United States Courthouse in Brooklyn, New York;